Kim Potter was not justified in using deadly force against Daunte Wright, expert testifies - KRDO

 “I grabbed the wrong f**king gun and I shot him,” she said after the shooting, which happened near the courthouse where former Minneapolis police officer Derek Chauvin was on trial for killing George Floyd.

-Seth Stoughton, a University of South Carolina School of Law professor testifying for the state at Potter’s manslaughter trial Wednesday, said Potter’s use of deadly force was “excessive and inappropriate.”
+Seth Stoughton, a University of South Carolina School of Law associate professor testifying for the state at Potter’s manslaughter trial Wednesday, called her actions “excessive and inappropriate.”

 “The use of deadly force was not appropriate and the evidence suggests that a reasonable officer in Officer Potter’s position could not have believed it was proportional to the threat at the time,” the law professor testified.